Opinion | Sinema’s attack on Biden’s tax plan may be great news for the 1 percent

 ‘Overwhelmingly 1 percenters’

-Here’s what we’re left with: A large swath of very wealthy shareholders, owners of capital, and rentier class professional types would emerge untouched, while a much smaller, stratospherically wealthy class would be targeted: “Investors, capital holders, and high income professionals,” Rosenthal says.
+Here’s what we’re left with.
+While a much smaller, stratospherically wealthy class would be targeted, large swath of very wealthy shareholders, owners of capital and rentier-class professional types would emerge untouched: “Investors, capital holders, and high-income professionals,” Rosenthal says.
 “These are overwhelmingly 1 percenters.”

 What’s galling is that the vast imbalance of this moment partly resulted from policy choices.
-First there’s that GOP cut in corporate tax rates.
+First, there’s that GOP cut in corporate tax rates.
 As Jonathan Chait notes, Sinema voted against this, and since then, it has not produced promised benefits for society or the working class, so why wouldn’t Sinema want to undo it now?

 More broadly, this 1 percent class has been enriched by policy and structural market changes that have channeled income, wealth and rents upward for decades.
-By exposing profound injustices in our economy — from our reliance on poorly paid essential workers facing great personal danger to the precarity of millions in a low wage economy riddled with gaping holes in the welfare state — the pandemic seemingly created a confluence of conditions for a deep rebalancing.
+By exposing profound injustices in our economy — from our reliance on poorly paid essential workers facing great personal danger to the precarity of millions in a low-wage economy riddled with gaping holes in the welfare state — the pandemic seemingly created a confluence of conditions for a deep rebalancing.

 But it looks like that policy choice is not to be.
 Or at least it will be deeply compromised.